Malaysia PM urges Indonesia to tackle fires, haze drifts to Thai sky

 Indonesia says more than 200 companies, most of them from Southeast Asia, are being investigated on suspicion of causing fires.

-Police said on Monday one company from Australia, palm oil plantation operator PT Kayung Agro Lestari (KAL), and one from China were among them.
+Police said on Monday one company from Australia, palm oil plantation operator PT Kayung Agro Lestari, and one from China were among them.

-A representative of KAL, a subsidiary of PT Austindo Nusantara Jaya Agri, said it was “not accurate to call KAL an Australian company” and that only 0.01 percent of it was owned by an Australian citizen.
-He said the company was cooperating with the investigation.

-Reporting by Kanupriya Kapoor and Agustinus Beo Da Costa; Additional reporting by Patpicha Tanakasempipat in BANGKOK; Editing by Amy Sawitta Lefevre and Robert Birsel
+PT Kayung Agro Lestari, a subsidiary of PT Austindo Nusantara Jaya Agri (IPO-ADST.JK), was not immediately available for comment.
+Police did not identify the Chinese company.
+(Reporting by Kanupriya Kapoor; Additional reporting by Patpicha Tanakasempipat in BANGKOK; Editing by Amy Sawitta Lefevre and Robert Birsel)